-Orientation and Supervision.
-At the beginning of the training year, interns attend two weeks of Institution Familiarization/Introduction to Correctional Techniques, which serves as an orientation to the federal correctional system and the broader correctional environment for all new staff.
-The Psychology Department also conducts three or four days of orientation for interns, with the intention of assisting with adjustment and learning procedural components of the Psychology Services Department and the internship's organization and structure.
+Orientation.
+At the beginning of the training year, interns attend two weeks of Introduction to Correctional Techniques, which serves as an orientation to the federal correctional system and the broader correctional environment for all new staff.
+The Psychology Department also conducts a week of orientation for interns, with the intention of assisting with adjustment to and learning procedural components of the Psychology Services Department and the internship's organization and structure.